-School records contain attendance data, grading and promotion data, immunization data and other factual information deemed appropriate by the Board of Education.
-The parents of a student, or a student who is 18 years of age, may examine his/her records.
+School records contain attendance data, grading and promotion data, immunization data, and other information deemed appropriate by the Board of Education.
+The parent/guardian of a student, or a student who is 18 years of age, may examine his/her records.
 (Student Records, Policy 4700)